 January Issues of American Psychiatric Association Journals Cover Childhood and Neurodevelopmental Psychiatric Disorders, Suicide Screening and Technological Advances in CBT

-Washington, D.C., Jan.
-3, 2023 – The issues of three of the American Psychiatric Association’s journals, The American Journal of Psychiatry, Psychiatric Services, and The American Journal of Psychotherapy, are now available online.
+Washington, D.C. – The issues of three of the American Psychiatric Association’s journals, The American Journal of Psychiatry, Psychiatric Services, and The American Journal of Psychotherapy, are now available online.

 The January issue of The American Journal of Psychiatry focuses on childhood- and neurodevelopment-related psychiatric disorders.
 Insights from the issue include:

 - In Search of Biomarkers to Guide Interventions in Autism Spectrum Disorder: A Systematic Review.

 - The Autism Biomarkers Consortium for Clinical Trials: Initial Evaluation of a Battery of Candidate EEG Biomarkers.

 - The Link Between Autism and Sex-Related Neuroanatomy, and Associated Cognition and Gene Expression.